-The 'working age' definition, used in the calculation of employment and economic inactivity rates, was changed in August 2010 to include those aged from 16 to 64 for both men and women.
-Previously these rates were based on upper age limits of 59 for women and 64 for men, reflecting the state pension ages in the UK.
+The 'working age' definition was changed in August 2010 to include those aged from 16 to 64 for both men and women.
+Previously this was based on upper age limits of 59 for women and 64 for men, reflecting the state pension ages in the UK.